fodela/BackEnd_notes/deployment.md

 ### Docker

 Docker is the most popular open-sourced container runtime tool that helps to build, test, and run containers.
 It is both a container system and a company.

+### Docker Engine

+Docker Engine is an application that consists of a daemon, an API, and a client:

+- The Docker daemon is a server that manages the images, containers, networks, and volumes.
+- The Docker client is the user interface for Docker.
+The client is a CLI, so most of the work you do with Docker will take place at the command line.

+The client communicates with the daemon through the command line API as shown in the image below.
+You will be using the Docker Engine to create and run containers, so if you have not installed Docker using the links above, please be sure to do so.